Bountiful dishes crafted from old family recipes

 Home to the largest Orthodox Christian parish in Georgia, the architecturally unique Cathedral of the Annunciation features stunning Byzantine icons, intricately created with small mosaic tiles.
 Now located in the northern Decatur/Oak Grove area, the church was originally established in a small downtown Atlanta location by Christian immigrants from Greece in 1905.

 Lectures are hosted in the beautiful Cathedral of the Annunciation.
 Guests can learn about our rich 2,000 year-old faith as they view the amazing iconography and the brilliant mosaic dome of Christ.

 We thank our many sponsors, who make the advanced planning, expenses and start-up of each year’s festival possible.
 Without their generosity, many popular features would not be possible.

 Our gratitude extends to our festival guests and drive thru patrons as well.
 All of this contribution combines to not only raise funds for our church, but also for our chosen community philanthropic partner.

 Children’s Healthcare of Atlanta benefited from funds raised in 2016 by the Atlanta Greek Festival.
-In 2017, Shepherd Spinal Center will be the recipient of our donation.
-We target a charity donation of 30% of the annual festival proceeds.
+In 2017 and 2018, Shepherd Spinal Center was the recipient of our donation.

 Thank you for supporting the Atlanta Greek Festival and its charity partners.

-NOTE: If you are interested in sponsoring Atlanta’s Taste of Greece in 2017, with marketing exposure of your service or product plus brand awareness to thousands of educated, affluent festival attendees, please contact Ginnie Roglin at the Cathedral Office
+NOTE: If you are interested in sponsoring Atlanta’s Taste of Greece in 2019, with marketing exposure of your service or product plus brand awareness to thousands of educated, affluent festival attendees, please contact Ginnie Roglin at the Cathedral Office, (404) 633-5870.